All Episodes

 Here you have the federal government, and a lot of people are more frightened of their government today than they have ever been.

-And hear Henry Waxman sending out letters to these insurance companies demanding every bit of information about how they run their business, how the executives are compensated.
+And here Henry Waxman sending out letters to these insurance companies demanding every bit of information about how they run their business, how the executives are compensated.

-I I I want to see in the Constitution where they have that right the insurance companies are under indictment only because the Democrat Party has made the insurance industry its latest demon, its latest villain but I don't know that any federal regulatory agency isn't is investigating the insurance industry as a whole for unfair practices and so forth.
+But I don't know that any federal regulatory agency is investigating the insurance industry as a whole for unfair practices and so forth.

 This is about getting them to go along with the plan.